-Para 61 and new Provide landscape, tree planting and public realm enhancements to ensure a positive relationship with South Road and to enhance the Town's Green Infrastructure, (e.g. Links to Town Park) and ecological networks, with specific consideration for bat flight lines.
-Continue to offer sufficient public car parking for the town centre through the provision of parking spaces on site or off site in locations well related and easily accessible to the town centre.
-Undertake a detailed historic environment assessment and, where necessary, evaluation, in order to identify and implement appropriate mitigation.
-The Retail Study (July 2015) considers this site as a potential retail development site.
-It is concluded that the site is sequentially inferior to the South Road paragraphs A car park site in delivering new retail floorspace, due to it being an 'edge of centre' location outside the town centre.
+61. The Retail Study (July 2015) considers this site as a potential retail development site.
+It is concluded that the site is sequentially inferior to the South Road car park site in delivering new retail floorspace, due to it being an 'edge of centre' location outside the town centre.
 The issue of suitable pedestrian links between the High Street and this site also make it difficult for retail uses to function as an integral part of the town centre.
 The retail study in 2021 reviewed the need for a medium size food retail store as well as alternative locations within and adjacent to the town centre.
 The study found that the town centre would benefit from the provision of a medium size food store which could support the vitality of the town centre.
 As there are no sites available within the High Street an edge of centre site can be considered.
 This site is considered to be the next best site to provide a potential site for a retail store of approximately 1,300sqm.

-61a.
-The allocation for retail must be ensure that linked trips to the High Street are encouraged to support the existing retail offer.
+61a.The allocation for retail must be ensure that linked trips to the High Street are encouraged to support the existing retail offer.
 The site sits to the north of the High Street and is separated from the High Street by a crossroads.
 Any retail development should be on the southern part of the site and must ensure good pedestrian connections to the High Street.
 A crossing would be required at the North Road entrance to allow access to the south side of North Road.
 A further crossing would be required at the northern end of the High Street due to the fact that there is a break in the pavement on the western side of the High Street.
-Policy SSV4 Former Welton Manufacturing Site K POLICY SSV4: FORMER WELTON MANUFACTURING SITE Development Requirements and Design Principles Comprehensive mixed use redevelopment comprising residential, community facilities and employment uses including small medium scale retail, up to around 1,300sqm, which does not adversely impact on the existing town centre.
-1a.
+Policy SSV4 Former POLICY SSV4: FORMER WELTON MANUFACTURING SITE Welton Manufacturing Development Requirements and Design Principles Site Comprehensive mixed use redevelopment comprising residential, community facilities and employment uses including small medium scale retail, up to around 1,300sqm, which does not adversely impact on the existing town centre.
 Retail store must be sited on the southern section of the site to provide connections to the High Street 1b.
 Improved connectivity between the development site and northern end of the High Street including through the provision of additional crossing points at North Road and the High Street to be secured through a legal agreement.
-Provide at least 100 dwellings Enhance the Conservation Area and its setting including the retention and reuse of the former brewery building, with a strong presumption in favour of its physical preservation, subject to robust economic viability testing measured against the value of the whole development allocation, and taking full account of the heritage value and wider possible uses of the former brewery building.
+2. Provide at least 100 dwellings 3.
+Enhance the Conservation Area and its setting including the retention and reuse of the former brewery building, with a strong presumption in favour of its physical preservation, subject to robust economic viability testing measured against the value of the whole development allocation, and taking full account of the heritage value and wider possible uses of the former brewery building.
 Provide new streets and spaces through the site that improve pedestrian and cycling connections both north to south and east to west connecting to existing cycle and bridleway for new and neighbouring residential communities.